microsoft/PowerToys/README.md

 ### Installer

-- Added some missing items that were causing Settings and PowerRename issues on some configurations.
+- Added some missing files that were causing Settings and PowerRename to not function correctly on some configurations.
 - Updated the .NET dependency to 6.0.10.

 ### Development

-- Consolidated nuget packages.
+- Consolidated nuget packages and removed a few unused packages.
 - Updated the Windows.CppRT to the latest version.
 Thanks [@AtariDreams](https://github.com/AtariDreams)!
 - Removed the cxxopts dependency, which was no longer used.
 Thanks [@AtariDreams](https://github.com/AtariDreams)!
 - Updated the cziplob dependency to 0.25.
 Thanks [@AtariDreams](https://github.com/AtariDreams)!